 Take an entertaining and informative cooking class at the New Orleans School of Cooking!
 Located in a renovated molasses warehouse built in the early 1800s, this cooking class brings you to the heart of New Orleans’ French Quarter.
 Learn the basics of Louisiana cooking from professional chefs and learn how to make classic New Orleans specialties such as gumbo, jambalaya and pralines.
 Enjoy samplings of these delectable dishes accompanied by complimentary beer, iced tea and coffee, and take the recipes home with you!

 Savor the beauty and romance of New Orleans from the decks of the Steamboat Natchez!
 Cruise along the Mississippi River while enjoying live jazz music, a buffet dinner and gorgeous sights.
 This authentic paddle-wheel steamboat in New Orleans is one of only six still operating on the Mississippi River.

 • 2 hours

 An airboat tour through Louisiana’s famous swamps is the perfect way to experience the untamed side of New Orleans.
 Aboard a small airboat, explore marshes and travel deep into secluded bayous as you cruise up to 45 mph (72 kph)!
-Enjoy the lush scenery, watch for wildlife, and hear entertaining stories and facts from your knowledgeable guide on your 2-hour airboat ride.
+Enjoy the lush scenery, watch for wildlife, and hear entertaining stories and facts from your guide on your roughly 2-hour airboat ride.
 Hotel pickup and drop-off is included.

 • 4 hours